Skip to Content

 "[PAEB technology has taken] a big jump forward, but it's not 100 percent like we'd like to see," said Greg Brannon, AAA's director of automotive research.
 "US traffic fatality statistics are an embarrassment, especially when you compare them to other developed countries that continue to to reduce the number of traffic fatalities while the US has remained steady or, on some years, increased.
 Seeing 40,000 people dying on the road in the US — it's just not acceptable."

-To be fair, the tested vehicles were a lot better than the last time the organization road-tested the technology in 2019 — even if they weren't good enough.
+To be fair, PAEB was a lot better than the last time the organization road-tested the technology in 2019 — even If it wasn't good enough.

-Back then, no car's emergency braking system could reliably avoid a collision with a pedestrian dummy under nighttime conditions at 25 mile-per-hour speeds, "rendering them unreliable when needed most," the report authors wrote.
-Today, thanks to "advancements in sensor technology and processing algorithms," all of the cars avoided at least one crash, though some, like the Toyota Camry, which scored the highest, performed better than others, like the Chevy Malibu, which scored the lowest.
+Back then, no car's emergency braking system could reliably avoid even a single a collision with a pedestrian dummy under nighttime conditions at 25 mile-per-hour speeds, "rendering them unreliable when needed most," the report authors wrote.
+Today, thanks to "advancements in sensor technology and processing algorithms," all of the cars avoided at least one crash out of six test runs — though some, like the Toyota Camry (which scored the highest) performed better than others, like the Chevy Malibu (which scored the lowest.)

 Despite those promising improvements, though, the researchers say that the auto industry's slow progress is yet another reminder not to entrust our safety future solely to machines — especially when 7,318 pedestrians were killed by drivers in 2023 alone, and 77 percent of them were struck at night.